Sahara pump theory

 The Sahara pump theory is a hypothesis that explains how flora and fauna migrated between Eurasia and Africa via a land bridge in the Levant region (the Levantine corridor).
 It posits that extended periods of abundant rainfall lasting many thousands of years (pluvial periods) in Africa are associated with a "wet-green Sahara" phase, during which larger lakes and more rivers existed (see North African climate cycles).
 This caused changes in the flora and fauna found in the area.
 Migration along the river corridor was halted when, during a desert phase 1.8–0.8 million years ago (mya), the Nile ceased to flow completely and possibly flowed only temporarily in other periods due to the geologic uplift (Nubian Swell) of the Nile River region.

 Mechanism

 During periods of a wet or Green Sahara, the Sahara and Arabia become a savanna grassland and African flora and fauna become common.
 Following inter-pluvial arid periods, the Sahara area then reverts to desert conditions, usually as a result of the retreat of the West African Monsoon southwards.
 Evaporation exceeds precipitation, the level of water in lakes like Lake Chad falls, and rivers become dry wadis.
-Flora and fauna previously widespread as a result retreat northwards to the Atlas Mountains, southwards into West Africa, or eastwards into the Nile Valley and thence either southeast to the Ethiopian Highlands and Kenya or northeast across the Sinai into Asia.
+As a result, previously widespread flora and fauna retreat northward to the Atlas Mountains, southward into West Africa, or eastward into the Nile Valley and thence either southeast to the Ethiopian Highlands and Kenya or northeast across the Sinai into Asia.
 This separates populations of some of the species in areas with different climates, forcing them to adapt, possibly giving rise to allopatric speciation.